 author | writer | historian | teaching artist

 I have been scribbling since I was twelve when my Auntie Val gave me a small five-year diary — turquoise with a lock and tiny gold key.
-In my twenties, thanks to Julia Cameron’s Morning Pages, that diary-writing turned to journal-writing, and in my thirties, I began “real” writing.
-My very first byline was for an essay in a tiny local zine called Mama Says.
+In my twenties, thanks to Julia Cameron’s Morning Pages, my diary-writing turned to journal-writing which eventually led to “real” writing.
+My very first byline was for a personal essay in a tiny local zine called Mama Says.

 I hold an MFA in Creative Nonfiction (Personal Essay/Memoir) and an MA in Transformative Language Arts (Women’s Studies/Spirituality) from Goddard College.
 I earned a BA in History is from Castleton University.

 I help others write their own stories too.

 Certified through the Center for Journal Therapy, I have run expressive writing workshops for personal-growth, mindfulness, and creative inspiration for over ten years.

 I am now a facilitator for the Vermont Humanities Council, teach online for the TLA Network, and am available for speaking and teaching engagements.

 I also draw a lot of mandalas.

 photo credit: Charity Eugair